Sayam09das/UBER/README.md

-# Express.js Backend for User Registration and Authentication
+# User Authentication and Management Backend

-This project is a backend application built with Express.js that provides user registration and authentication functionality.
-It uses MongoDB for data storage and includes features such as password hashing, JWT token generation, and input validation.
+This project is a robust backend system for user authentication and management, built with Node.js and Express.js.

+The backend provides a secure and scalable solution for user registration, login, profile management, and logout functionality.
+It utilizes JSON Web Tokens (JWT) for authentication, bcrypt for password hashing, and MongoDB for data storage.
+The system is designed with security in mind, implementing features such as token blacklisting and middleware-based authentication checks.
-The backend serves as a foundation for applications requiring user management and secure authentication.
-It offers a RESTful API for user registration, with built-in security measures to protect user data.
-The application is designed with a modular structure, making it easy to extend and maintain.

 Key features include:
 - User registration with email and password
-- Password hashing using bcrypt
-- JWT token generation for authentication
+- Secure login with JWT token generation
-- Input validation using express-validator
+- User profile retrieval
+- Logout functionality with token blacklisting
+- Middleware for route protection
-- MongoDB integration using Mongoose
+- MongoDB integration for data persistence
+- Password hashing for enhanced security
-- CORS support for cross-origin requests
+- Cross-Origin Resource Sharing (CORS) support

-- Error handling middleware
+This backend is ideal for applications requiring a solid foundation for user management and authentication, providing a RESTful API that can be easily integrated with various frontend technologies.

 ## Repository Structure